storreglosa/cookiecutter-data-science-python/README.md

-# Cookiecutter Conda Data Science
+# Cookiecutter for Data Science with python

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._